aidl-upc-2024-clothes-extractor/clothes-extractor/README.md

 <img src="./readme-media/media/image37.png" width="650.0in" height="376.0in">

-The image below shows the inference for a single validation image
+The image below shows the inference for a single validation image:

 <img src="./readme-media/media/image33.png" width="650.0in" height="258.0in">

-We can see that the resolution is too small to extract good conclusions, but we can already see it is not very good dealing with high frequencies.
+We can see that the resolution is too small to extract good conclusions, but we can already see it is not very good dealing with high frequencies but it did generate a solid shape.

 ## UNET with 5 Levels & Attention SCSE